Psychotherapist ~ central Oxford & Stanton St. John

 "Anneli was fantastic - as well as listening and providing solutions, she taught me about the principles behind psychotherapy so that I could understand the nature of my problems and methods of addressing them."
 Bereavement client, 2017, RSCPP.

-My name is Anneli Nilsson, I am an accredited psycho-therapist and counsellor.
+My name is Anneli Nilsson, I am an accredited psychotherapist and counsellor.
 In the 1990s I qualified as a psychologist and later trained in psychoanalytic psychotherapy and integrative counselling.
-I enjoy working with counselling clients of many different nationalities, male and female, and I have treated a wide array of problems.
+I enjoy working with counselling clients of different nationalities and sexualities, and I have treated a wide array of problems.
 Some of the issues I have worked with are,

 I work with individual adults, not couples or children.
 If you are interest in couples therapy you can find properly qualified practioners at COSRT.